EBS Clearance – Are you cleared?

 In order to come on campus for any events or volunteering, you must be cleared, meaning you need a TB test and clearance with the volunteer application).
 Please encourage other parents or guardians in your house to get cleared in order to participate throughout this year and future school years.

 Most all of the volunteer opportunities require a TB test and volunteer application.
 Once your paperwork is turned in our nurse will add you to the school-wide “Cleared” list and you will then be able work in the classroom, attend field trips and classroom events.
-I highly recommend getting cleared even if you are only considering to volunteer this year or attending a classroom celebration/all school event.
+I highly recommend getting cleared even if you are only considering to come to a class party later on in the year.
+Each year at Father’s Day and Mother’s Day I have parents who aren’t able to join us since they weren’t cleared.
+Our nurse ends volunteer clearance processing at the end of March each year.
 Please drop by the class or nurse’s office for an application if you didn’t already get one.

-Field Trip Drivers: You must get a Category C Clearance to drive on a field trip (new district policy).
-We may do 1-2 field trips this year, so if you think you might be able to drive and have a CA driver’s license try to get your Category C Clearance at the same time.
+Field Trip Drivers: You must get a Category D Clearance to drive on a field trip (new district policy).
+We may do 1-2 field trips this upcoming Spring.
+Please get your D Clearance now if you plan to go and to ensure we have enough drivers to make the trip possible.
+You must also hold a CA driver’s license to drive on a field trip.

 Volunteering in Room 206

 Thank you volunteers!
 Our class rocks!
 We have so many helpers in this village…this all makes a difference to each child.
 Our class greatly relies on volunteer support to coordinate with representatives from other classrooms in order to connect us in whole school activities and events.
 We also LOVE and can greatly use weekly in class volunteers to read with children, prep materials, fill daily folders etc.